Sagarmatha Sambaad

-Sambaad 2020
+Sambaad 2025

-The first-ever Sambaad was to be held in Kathmandu, Nepal on 2–4 April 2020 but given the pandemic the future date will be fixed by coordination diplomatic missionaries.
-The dialogue is on the topic of "Climate Change, Mountains, and the Future of Humanity" focusing mainly on the impacts of climate change that Nepal and a number other countries around the world are facing.
+The first-ever Sambaad will be held in Kathmandu from 16 to 18 May 2025.
+The dialogue is on the topic of "Climate Change, Mountains, and the Future of Humanity" focusing mainly on the impacts of climate change that Nepal and a number of other countries around the world are facing.
 Deliberations on this theme is expected to contribute to identifying effective responses to combat climate change, by contributing to the sustainable development and complementing existing multilateral processes.

 Discussions will also dwell upon the ‘organic link’ between mountains, oceans and many other ecosystems.
 Largely, the dialogue will be an opportunity to devise on the actions needed to realize the Sustainable Development Goals and commitment made under the Paris Agreement to limit the global temperature increase to 1.5 °C to avoid the worst impacts of climate change.

+Programme

+The Programme of the first Sambaad includes the following: